Accessibility Case Study: Pokémon GO

 Another service is called Pikachu Talk application for Amazon Echo and Google Home Devices.
 Players are able to ask Pikachu any questions and hear charming responses.
 The service inspired the voice command system that I implemented.

 For my preliminary research, I viewed YouTube videos from blind gamers who tested Pokémon GO.
 While doing so, I created a list of the main points and studied their body language.
 Additionally, I analyzed the user testing from the American Foundation for the Blind.
 Furthermore, I read the XR Accessibility User Requirements.
 The document calls for a voice command system, high color contrast, captions, and spatial audio.
 I then synthesized the research by creating post-it notes and grouping the information.

-I developed a storyboard of a visually impaired user activating the voice command system, finding Paras in a nearby location, and picking up items along the way with the watch accessory.
+A visually impaired user activates the voice command system, finds Paras in a nearby location, and picks up items along the way with the watch accessory.

 User Journey and Sitemap

 In the user journey, I split the user phases into before, during, and after.
 The user journey consisted of a player beginning for the first time and catching a starter Pokémon.
 In each step, I analyzed the accessibility requirements.
 To read the user journey, please click the image.

 I created a sitemap to view all of the components of the game.
 I noticed that the majority may be accessible with text-to-speech functionality.
 The most challenging aspects consist of capturing Pokémon, battles, and visiting PokéStops.
 These challenges may be made accessible with greater audio cues.
 To view the full sitemap, please click the following link: